localstack-samples/localstack-pro-samples/mwaa-ml-classifier-deployment/README.md

 To keep it simple, no external dependencies (custom Docker images) were added, and the training happens locally in Airflow.
 Following that, the model gets deployed as a Lambda function.
 While not ideal, as usually all workloads are supposed to be off-loaded (i.e. with SageMaker, or EC2 / AWS Batch jobs), but easily trained models can still technically be run with the local executor.

-The only input the dag has is a `airflow/variables/dataset_spec` secret in `SecretsManager` service, like the following one:
+The only input the DAG has is a `airflow/variables/dataset_spec` secret in `SecretsManager` service, like the following one:

 ```json
 {